Read all about the Snarky Gardener!

 Then reality set in.

-The 500 square foot of reclaimed goldenrod and black raspberry clay-dominated land soon started fighting back.
+The five hundred square foot of reclaimed goldenrod and black raspberry clay-dominated land soon started fighting back.
 Weeds popped up, soil dried out, some plants grew poorly.
 All the weeding chores of my youth came back to bite me (literally as brambles and thistles are very very pokey).
 I had to add fencing to keep out my new found friends (those cold blooded, pea-eating, predatory bunnies), which of course they found ways of getting around as hungry herbivores are bound to do.
 My first garden was a lot of work, but it also give me the great feeling of accomplishment.
 Some veggies grew easily (yeah green beans), so at least I had something to show for my efforts besides a sore back, scratches, and less money.

 He’s been where you are now.

 I’ve spun this story of woe not to get sympathy (though that would be nice), but to show you that I’ve been where you are going.
 With all the conflicting information out there on the Interwebs and what not, growing your own vegetables may seem daunting.
-I’ve learned a LOT over the last 10+ years.
+I’ve learned a LOT over the last ten plus years.
 With my advice, your first (or next) time out in the garden will be successful while cutting down on the mistakes many gardeners make.

 Here are some of our most popular and useful posts: